College | March 20, 2023 | Chris Morrison

 Along with applying for scholarships, you’ll want to make sure you apply for grants and federal work study programs to help you cover college costs like tuition, room and board, and books and supplies.
 And to do that, you’ll need to complete the Free Application for Financial Student Aid, or FAFSA®.

 The FAFSA® is the most important thing you can do to get money for college.
 Just as it sounds, it’s a free online application for financial aid.
-Based on the information you provide, colleges will pull together your federal financial aid offer, which can consist of grants, scholarships, federal student loans, and work-study opportunities.
+Based on the information you provide, colleges will put together your federal financial aid offer, which can consist of scholarships, grants, federal student loans, and work-study opportunities.

-To get started, create an FSA ID at studentaid.gov— this will be your personal code and will serve as your legal signature.
-You’ll need to gather essential documentation, which includes: your driver’s license and Social Security number, potentially your parents’ Social Security numbers and birthdates, your family’s latest federal income tax returns, W-2 forms, bank statements, as well as any information on your family’s investments (e.g., real estate, stocks, money market funds, etc.).
+To get started, create an FSA ID at studentaid.gov—this will be your personal code and will serve as your legal signature.
+You’ll need to gather essential documentation, which includes: your driver’s license and Social Security number, potentially your parents’ Social Security numbers and birthdates, your family’s latest federal income tax returns, W-2 forms, bank statements, and any information on your family’s investments (e.g., real estate, stocks, money market funds, etc.).
 Once you have those documents, get a move on completing the online application and hitting submit!

-- Since the FAFSA® opens on October 1 each year and some federal financial aid is awarded on a first-come, first-served basis, make sure that you complete your application as soon as possible.
+- Since the FAFSA® opens on October 1 each year and some federal financial aid is awarded on a first-come, first-served basis, make sure that you submit your application as soon as possible.

-- Track the specific financial aid deadlines for the schools you are interested in, as each deadline can vary.
+- Track the specific financial aid deadlines for the schools you're interested in, as each deadline can vary.

 - Finally, make sure that you continue to submit the FAFSA® every year you’re in school, so you can try to get financial aid as long as you need it.